-To live up to this responsibility, Europe must first take it seriously - and put the issue at the very front of its political agenda.
+climate damage.
+Europe must put the issue at the very front of its political agenda.

-Declare a climate emergency in the EU and commit to continuously updating climate targets to alian with scientific consensus.
+1 Declare a climate emergency in the EU and commit to continuously updating climate targets to align with scientific consensus.

-Respecting planetary boundaries
+4.2.2 Respecting planetary boundaries